 OC3.6.1 Where the analysis of events occurring on the National Electricity Transmission System as set out in OC3.5.1 gives rise to learning points which The Company believes are relevant to the industry, The Company will publish a report explaining the events, the analysis and information gained as applicable.
 The contents of the report will be anonymised to avoid identification of Users, connection sites and manufacturers of Plant and Apparatus except in circumstances where OC3.6.2 applies.
 Where information sourced from Users or manufacturers is included, permission will be sought before publication.

-OC3.6.2 Where The Company believes that it is appropriate to identify a particular User, connection site or Plant and Apparatus, The Company shall in the first instance consult the relevant User and/or manufacturer as applicable to seek agreement for publication.

-OC3.6.3 If permission for publication is not granted by the User and/or manufacturer and The Company believes that it is appropriate to identify a particular User, connection site or Plant and Apparatus, The Company may ask the Authority for guidance regarding publication.
+OC3.6.4 Using best endeavours, The Company shall produce an annual report at latest 1 month after the end of the 12-month reporting period, this Annual System Incidents Report shall:

+review and examine all the data in the previous 12 months of System Incidents Reports;

+compare trends to previous 12-month periods;

+highlight the most Significant Events and learnings from these;

+look for any trends or emerging issues for the System;

+publish analysis of frequency duration data and trends;

+provide updates on new or improved measurements and data collection and analysis on the System;

+request feedback from industry on analysis, learnings and trends.

+The Company shall and present the Annual System Incidents Report to the Grid Code Review Panel and publish the report on the Website inviting comments for improvements and omissions which shall be considered and addressed in the following Annual System Incidents Report.

 < END OF OPERATING CODE NO. 3 >

-D
+Definitions and house keeping to be added to mod.

+8 instances with 6 terms:

+auto-reclose

+auto reclose

+Delayed Auto Reclose

+automatic reclosure

+auto reclosure

+auto-reclosures

+Code Admin request to create definition and retrofit / correct all uses.